 Several measures of stand conditions can affect the overall health or forests ability to adjust to changes in periods of irregular or sudden disturbances (forest resilience).
 Stand density, stand structure, and the overall composition of tree species in a stand are used in this analysis to help gauge the level of resilience in these forest stands.
 A monitoring report done by Bennett 2014 identifies several objectives and indictors to evaluate the relative success of meeting forest resiliency objectives through a series of treatments done in the Applegate valley of Southern Oregon.
 One of these objectives, to measure success for forest resiliency, is summarized in the Bennet 2014 monitoring report and in the table below.
-(Bennet et al, 2014) The following indicators will be used to analyze the proposed Bear Grub silvicultural activities through several different measures of stand conditions: stand density, stand structure, the overall composition of tree species in a stand (Table 3-1).
+(Bennet et al, 2014) The following indicators will be used to analyze the proposed Bear Grub silvicultural activities through several different measures of stand conditions: stand density, stand structure, the overall composition of tree species in a stand (Table 3-2).

 Table 3-2.
-Spatial and Temporal Scale of Analysis used to evaluate the effects of Proposed
+Spatial and Temporal Scale of Analysis used to evaluate the effects of Proposed Forest

-Forest Management Actions
+Management Actions

-Indicator Indicator Metrics Temporal Scale Spatial Scale Forest Resilience (cumulative measure of stand density, stand structure, species Stand Density Basal Area (BA), Relative Density (RD) and Canopy Cover (CC) y 1-year post treatment (short-term) -AND- 30-year and 50-year post treatment Stand-Level composition, and the subsequent ecosystem functions (i.e. Disturbance events) that Stand Structure (Size class distribution of trees) (i.e. treatment result from modifications to any of those measurement indicators.)
+Indicator Indicator Metrics Temporal Scale Spatial Scale Forest Resilience (cumulative measure of stand density, stand structure, species Stand Density Basal Area (BA), Relative Density (RD) and Canopy Cover (CC) tive Density) and Canopy er (CC) (short-term) -AND- (i.e. treat units) (short-term) composition, and the subsequent ecosystem functions (i.e. Disturbance events) that Stand Structure (Size class distribution of trees) (i.e. treatment result from modifications to any of those measurement indicators.)
 Species Composition (Proportion of Tree Species) (long-term)